 Our Shrooms can be taken along with our PRE, and BCAA to fuel your workout.

-ATH’s PRE 2.0 is formulated to increase your endurance and provide sustained energy while you exercise.
+Our natural pre-workout supplement, PRE is formulated to increase your endurance and provide sustained energy while you exercise.
 It has natural caffeine that won’t leave you jittery like other brands do.

-Alternatively, if you’re looking for a caffeine-free boost, you can drink our plant-based BCAA during your session.
+Alternatively, if you're looking for a caffeine-free boost, you can drink our natural BCAA during your session.